eBay/akutan/docs/kafka.md

     other engineering challenges.

 Another possibility would be to implement group commit in a proxy sitting right in front of the leader broker.
-This could help Beam get most of the performance of having group commit in Kafka, without having to modify Kafka broker code.
+This could help Akutan get most of the performance of having group commit in Kafka, without having to modify Kafka broker code.
 However, it'd be quite a kludge and would leave some performance on the table.
 It might also interact poorly with